top of page

 About this opportunity:

-Interested in completing a PhD research degree in 3.5 years?
+Interested in learning about electrocatalysis and completing a PhD research degree in 3.5 years?
 We are looking for curious, energetic, and self-motivated candidates, whom are passionate about solving interdisciplinary problems.

 Requirements:

-- a major in Chemistry or Chemical Engineering (or related fields)
+- a major in Chemistry or related fields (e.g., Materials Science, Physics, or Chemical Engineering)

-- a 4-year undergraduate degree (awarded First Class Honours), or a Master’s Degree
+- a 4-year undergraduate degree (First Class Honours), or a Master’s Degree

-- coming from one of the top 200 universities worldwide (or highly ranked in your country)
+- coming from one of the top 200 universities worldwide (required), preferably top 100

 The University of Sydney is ranked in the top 20 universities in the world.

 Research scholarships are awarded on a competitive basis, with exempted Tuition and $40k/yr stipend (tax free).
-Conference presentations and overseas collaborative opportunities (e.g., with Harvard University) are possible, depending on project and research performance.
+Conference presentations and collaborative opportunities with top institutes are possible, depending on project and research performance.

 How to apply:

-Note that international (non-Australian) candidates should submit their applications a year in advance.
-Australian (domestic) candidates are encouraged to apply a semester in advance.
+International (non-Australian) candidates should submit their applications 3-6 months in advance.
+Australian (domestic) candidates are encouraged to apply >2 months in advance.

 bottom of page